6 Elements for good Safety Management (HSE-MS)

 Audit involves comparing the outcome of your performance review to organizational standards and best practices.

-After auditing, the result of the audit will guide on what to do the next.
-If the outcome shows lapse in the Health Safety and Environment Management System, then a review will be needed to ensure continual improvement.
+After auditing, the result of the audit will guide on what to do next.
+If the outcome shows a lapse in the Health Safety and Environment Management System, then a review will be needed to ensure continual improvement.